JasonShen-SH/prune_mase/group3.md

 Please refer to **pruning_methods.py** for their specifc names.
 For the detailed analysis on their principles and performance, please refer to the report.

 &nbsp;&nbsp;

+## Post-prune Quantization & Huffman Coding

-Additionally, inspired by the methodology from[DEEP COMPRESSION: COMPRESSING DEEP NEURAL NETWORKS WITH PRUNING, TRAINED QUANTIZATION AND HUFFMAN CODING](https://arxiv.org/pdf/1510.00149.pdf), we've implemented **post-prune quantization** and **Huffman Encoding & Decoding**.
+Additionally, inspired by the methodology from[DEEP COMPRESSION: COMPRESSING DEEP NEURAL NETWORKS WITH PRUNING, TRAINED QUANTIZATION AND HUFFMAN CODING](https://arxiv.org/pdf/1510.00149.pdf), we've implemented **post-prune quantization** and **Huffman Coding**.

 By default, these two further model compression techniques are enabled, but you can choose to disable them by commenting <code>passes.quantize</code> and set <code>is_huffman = false</code>

 Note that quantization must be valid for Huffman encoding.

 &nbsp;&nbsp;

+## Train from scratch && Transferability to other models and datasets

 By default, the model loads the **pre-trained VGG7 model** for pruning and training.